nilforooshan/nilforooshan.github.io/README.md

 Welcome to my website!
 I am a Postdoc Fellow in Quantitative Genetics at the Department of Mathematics and Statistics, University of Otago, New Zealand.

+My current research focus is on developing and the implemention of a genetic evaluation system for <a href="http://www.blnzgenetics.com/" target="_blank">beef+lamb NZ Genetics</a>, using pedigree, genomic and phenotype information simultaneously.
+This method is known as the single-step genomic model (ssGBLUP).
+I am also assisting beef+lamb NZ Genetics in other projects related to genetic evaluation.

 Contact:
 > Room 310
 > Science III building